costelloej10/slate/source/index.md

 Parameter | Description | Required
 --------- | ----------- | ---------
-:name | The ID of the campaign to retrieve (24 alphanumeric character ID)| Yes :start_at | Date campaign starts | Yes
+:campaign_id| The ID of the campaign to update| Yes :name | The name of the campaign| Yes
+:start_at | Date campaign starts | Yes
 :end_at| Date campaign end | Yes
 :advertiser_name| Name of advertiser| Yes